A virtual DOM library with a focus on simplicity, modularity, powerful features and performance.

 patch(oldVnode, newVnode);

-While there is no API specifically for removing a VNode tree from its mount point element, one way of almost achieving this is providing a comment VNode as the second argument to patch
+While there is no API specifically for removing a VNode tree from its mount point element, one way of almost achieving this is providing a comment VNode as the second argument to patch, such as:

 patch( oldVnode, h("!", { hooks: { post: () => { /* patch complete */ } } }) );